How To Calculate Operating Cash Flow

 Earnings Per Share and Net Income are two commonly used financial metrics.
 However, these metrics differ from the operating cash flow.
 The key differences arise from the specified accounting rules that indicate the matching principle alongside the accrual principle that should be adhered to when preparing your statements.
 The net income ultimately involves all manner of expenses that have or haven’t been paid for.

-Additionally, the company’s specific revenue recognition principles and manner of matching their expenses to the timing of their revenues may result in material differences occurring between the operating cash flow and the overall net income.
+Additionally, the company’s specific revenue recognition principles and manner of matching its expenses to the timing of its revenues may result in material differences occurring between the operating cash flow and the overall net income.
 It is not always possible to determine which number will be lower or higher than the other.
-However, on a number of occasions, the OCF has ended up being higher than the net income.
+However, on several occasions, the OCF has ended up being higher than the net income.
 But the opposite is also true.

 Also read: What Does A Controller Do?